-Welcome to email phishing schemes 2020.
+Welcome to email phishing schemes in 2021.

-Cyber criminals are devising increasingly underhanded and clever methods to fool employees and individuals into opening, clicking on, and downloading files from emails.
+Cybercriminals everywhere are devising increasingly underhanded and clever methods to fool employees and individuals into opening, clicking on, and downloading files from emails.
 These phishing schemes are executed in order to access valuable company data or to cause damage to an organization.
 Enterprises are well aware of the danger and many try to stay on top of the latest schemes by educating their employees about new phishing scams and the possibility of phishing.

-Simple.
-Hackers have figured out the easiest way to uncover sensitive company information using a method that does not involve exploiting technical flaws, or resorting to violence, threats or even personal contact.
-They simply utilize the basic tenets of social engineering that prey on human emotion.
+The answer is simple: Hackers have figured out the easiest way to uncover sensitive company information using a method that does not involve exploiting technical flaws, or resorting to violence, threats, or personal contact.
+Instead,

-Consider this example: say an email claiming to come from a law firm about a court appearance with the “court notice” attached.
-Or an email claiming to be from the IRS explaining that the victim owes back taxes or is being audited, with the document “details” attached.
+Consider this example: say an email claiming to come from a law firm about a court appearance comes with a “court notice” attached.
+Or, an email claiming to be from the IRS explaining that the victim owes back taxes or is being audited, with the document “details” attached.
 These two scenarios can easily entice victims to click out of fear.
-And then, before you know it, the victims who fall prey to the psychology behind the phishing attack and click on these malicious links or download these files often also end up downloading and installing malware on their systems.
+And then, before you know it, the victims who fall prey to the psychology behind these phishing attacks will click on these malicious links or download these files and end up downloading and installing malware on their systems.

 Email marketers have long known that creating a sense of urgency is one of the best ways to propel users into action.
 Words like “Act Now” or “Offer Ends Tonight” create a psychological reaction called FOMO: fear of missing out.
 Hackers have jumped on the urgency bandwagon as well, understanding that urgent messages will have victims act first and think later.

 Money-related schemes are favorites of hackers because they know that most people are “greedy” by nature.
 Appealing to the victim’s desire for wealth or power is a proven hook of psychological manipulation.

 One example of this is an email from the IRS telling victims that their long-awaited refund checks are ready and directing them to open the attachment for instructions to receive their money.
 If the email is crafted carefully enough and looks, on the surface, to be official, many victims truly won’t know the difference.
 Another trick hackers try is sending a phony email from a bank alerting the company about a problem or letting them know that an interest payment has come in.
 The goal of this social engineering cybersecurity tactic is to trick the victim into entering their bank ID and password, which will land directly in the hands of the cybercriminal.

-For example, phony FedEX or UPS shipping confirmation emails that are difficult to tell apart from the real thing.
+For example, phony FedEX or UPS shipping confirmation emails are especially difficult to tell apart from the real thing.
 Or a fake Dropbox password reset phishing email that drives unsuspecting users to “update their password” by clicking on a link.
 According to Wombat’s State of the Phish Report, the most effective password reset phishing email is the one that looks like it comes from your own IT department.
 This is why continuous education and training of your employees is strongly recommended, as these attacks will only become more and more sophisticated.

-Forge a Personal Connection
+5. Forge a Personal Connection

 The best way to convince a victim to drop their guard is by developing a sense of trust.
 Hackers may try to cultivate their own relationships with a target by creating fake social media profiles and connecting over time.
 They may ensnare a victim by sending phony job posts over LinkedIn or by sending bad links via Facebook Messaging.
-Or they may take a shortcut by hijacking a legitimate conversation between two trusted parties.
+Or, they may take a shortcut by hijacking a legitimate conversation between two trusted parties.

 Imagine a world where employees could click and download any email attachment they come across without thinking twice.
 Well, with Votiro’s Secure File Gateway, complete protection from malicious files — regardless of file source — is achievable.

-Unlike detection-based security solutions that scan for suspicious elements and block some malicious files, Votiro’s revolutionary Positive Selection technology singles out only the safe elements of each file, ensuring every file that enters the organization is 100% safe—include email attachments and the email files themselves — and ready to enter your network.
+Unlike detection-based security solutions that scan for suspicious elements and block some malicious files, Votiro’s revolutionary Positive Selection technology singles out only the safe elements of each file.
+This way, we can ensure every file that enters your organization is 100% clean, including email attachments and email files themselves — and ready to enter your network.